Probate Q&A Series

 Detailed Answer

-North Carolina’s trial courts allow most probate filings through an approved electronic filing service under N.C.
-Gen. Stat. § 7A-109.
-You can e-file petitions for administration, inventories, accountings, motions and other routine papers via the statewide e-filing system.
+North Carolina’s trial courts allow some filings in counties and case types authorized for electronic filing under N.C.
+Gen. Stat. § 7A-49.5 and applicable NCAOC eCourts rules.
+You can e-file petitions for administration, inventories, accountings, motions and other routine papers only if the matter is in an authorized eFiling county and case type.
 Electronic filing speeds up docketing, reduces paper handling and lets you track filing status in real time.

 However, exemplified copies carry special requirements.
 Under N.C.
 Gen. Stat. § 1-39, an exemplified copy must bear the clerk’s original seal and signature and certify that the copy is a true and complete reproduction of the court’s file.
 The statute contemplates a physical impression of the seal on paper, so courts generally issue exemplified copies only in hard-copy form.
 You may e-file the request for exemplified copies, but the clerk will produce sealed paper copies and mail or make them available for pickup.